Bearer/bearer/docs/guides/ci-setup.md

 ## CircleCI

-To integrate with CicleCI you can add the following job to your `.circleci/config.yml`
+To integrate with CircleCI, you can add the following job to your `.circleci/config.yml`

 ```yml
 version: 2.1